 The present invention generally relates to the field of electronic messaging.
-In particular, the present invention is directed to an electronic message send device handling system and method with separation of message content and header information.
+In particular, the present invention is directed to an electronic message send device handling system and method with separated display and transmission of message content and header information.

 BACKGROUND